For Her 30th Birthday, A Guide To Taylor Swift's Most Iconic Hairstyles

 From the angelic Teardrops On My Guitar ringlets that defined early-'00s country to the badass bangs she debuted for Red, there are a few standout T. Swift hairstyles that truly stole our hearts.

-In honor of the star's 30th birthday, we're taking you all the way back, reliving the best Taylor Swift hair moments ever.
-May they inspire your next bouffant bun, platinum color, or, at the very least, prove that some people — Swift prime among them — are just better at having bangs than others.
+In honour of the star's 30th birthday, we're taking you all the way back, reliving the best Taylor Swift hair moments ever.
+May they inspire your next bouffant bun, platinum colour, or, at the very least, prove that some people — Swift prime among them — are just better at having bangs than others.

-In honor of the star's 30th birthday, we're taking you all the way back, reliving the best Taylor Swift hair moments ever.
-May they inspire your next bouffant bun, platinum color, or, at the very least, prove that some people — Swift prime among them — are just better at having bangs than others.
+In honour of the star's 30th birthday, we're taking you all the way back, reliving the best Taylor Swift hair moments ever.
+May they inspire your next bouffant bun, platinum colour, or, at the very least, prove that some people — Swift prime among them — are just better at having bangs than others.